thewtex/cv/mccormick_cv.rst

 • InsightToolkit.
 Insight Segmentation and Registration Toolkit. http://itk.org/
 • Pyclewn.
 Pyclewn allows using vim as a front end to a debugger. http://pyclewn.sourceforge.net/
 • QGoImageCompare.
 QGoImageCompare is a library aimed at simple comparison of images.  https://github.com/gofigure2/QGoImageCompare/
+• scikits-image.  scikits-image is a collection of algorithms for image processing.  http://scikits-image.org/
+• TubeTK.
+TubeTK is an open-source toolkit for the segmentation, registration, and analysis of tubes and surfaces in images.  http://tubetk.org/
 • usimagtool.
 Medical ultrasound image processing tool. http://www.lpi.tel.uva.es/usimag/en/ContenidoEn.php?IdContenido=6/
 • veusz.
 Veusz is a scientiﬁc plotting and graphing package written in Python. http://home.gna.org/veusz/
 • vistrails.
 VisTrails is an open-source scientiﬁc workﬂow and provenance management system that provides support for data exploration and visualization. http://vistrails.org/
+• VTK.
+The Visualization Toolkit is an open-source, freely available software system for 3D computer graphics, image processing and visualization.  http://www.vtk.org/
+• VXL.
+VXL (the Vision-something-Libraries) is a collection of C++ libraries designed for computer vision research and implementation.  http://vxl.sourceforge.net/
+• XDress.
+XDress is an automatic wrapper generator for C/C++ written in pure Python.  http://xdress.org/

 Awards and Activities